A K-theoretic interpretation of real Deligne cohomology: Introduction

 We then appeal to Loday and Quillen's calculation, which adapts to show that primitive elements in Lie algebra homology are given by cyclic homology.
 This in turn is equivalent to the filtered de Rham complex, so $P\hat{E}_{\bt}( \gl\ten \sO_X^{\an}) \simeq \bigoplus_{p>0} \Omega^{\bt}_X[2p-1]/F^p$, and combined with the homology of $\fu$, this yields

 The structure of the paper is as follows.

-Section \ref{completionsn} introduces the notion of derived pro-Banach completion $\oL\ban$ of a functor on Fr\'echet manifolds, and establishes various foundational results concerning presheaves of pro-Banach complexes.
-Notably Proposition \ref{banmodelprop} constructs a model structure on the category of pro-Banach complexes, and \S \ref{Kbansn} introduces the $K$-theory functors $\fK_{>0}(A)$ and $K_{\Ban,>0}(A)=\oL\ban \fK_{>0}(A)$ for Fr\'echet algebras $A$.
+Section \ref{completionsn} introduces the notion of derived pro-Banach completion $\oL\ban$ of a presheaf on Fr\'echet manifolds, and establishes various foundational results concerning presheaves of pro-Banach complexes.
+The precise category of Fr\'echet manifolds considered is essentially unimportant --- it just has to have enough test objects to detect all smooth morphisms we encounter.
+Proposition \ref{banmodelprop} constructs a model structure on the category of pro-Banach complexes, and \S \ref{Kbansn} introduces, for Fr\'echet algebras $A$, the $K$-theory presheaf $\fK_{>0}(A)(Z):= K_{>0}(\C^{\infty}(Z,A))_{\R}$ and its pro-Banach completion $K_{\Ban,>0}(A)=\oL\ban \fK_{>0}(A)$.